Select Page

 • To review annually the Committee’s terms of reference and its own effectiveness and convey any recommendations to Council.

-SRF Public Engagement Committee: Terms of Reference
+SRF Education and Public Engagement Committee: Terms of Reference

 Committee composition, attendees and reporting: